All entries (if not noted

 organ, Nicky Hopkins on piano; Exile On Main St.-version

-- Tumbling Dice III (MJ/KR) -Clydie King, Venetta Fields & Sherlie
+- Tumbling Dice IV (MJ/KR) -Clydie King, Venetta Fields & Sherlie

 Matthews